 Here’s How to Save 30% On A Mobile Phone Contract

-over the next 2 years.
+If you buy your own phone and get a SIM Only plan there’s a chance you’re going to save a substantial amount of money on your phone bill over the next 2 years.
 Better yet, when you know the inside story, you’ll still be able to get access to the Network of the phone company you love – Vodafone, Telstra or Optus for a price which is less than you’re used to paying.
 Do you have your own phone ?
 Are you are buying a new phone or picking up a second hand mobile phone?
 59%

 To figure out if buying a phone and adding a SIM only plan makes sense for you, you need to understand a little about how the value of the deal is calculated.
 Here’s how you can do it yourself.